 What’s the perfect YouTube video formula?
 Is there a perfect YouTube script for delivering videos on YouTube?

 In this post, I’ll talk about my YouTube video formula or structure.
-I shared this with the participants of my YouTube challenge in March 2021, and I thought that it’s be great to share it again in case you missed it.
+I shared this with the participants of my YouTube challenge in March 2021, and I thought that it’s great to share it again in case you missed it.

 You don’t have to follow every bit of my structure, but I think it’s a good formula to get started with when your channel is new.

 Lead with a positive and informative intro.
 In the first 10 to 15 seconds of your video, tell your viewers why they should watch your videos.
-This part is the hook, so, grab your viewers as quick as possible.
+This part is the hook, so, grab your viewers as quickly as possible.

 Inform them what your video is about, then you can go to your titles or intro video, which should be no longer than 10 seconds.
 Even 3 to 5 seconds is already good and allows you to transition through the intro to the actual content video.